2017: In Sickness and in Health

 The work group includes representatives of 16 hospitals—mostly mid-level managers in policy, community relations, program development and behavioral health.
 It’s a subset of a larger hospital collaborative kick-started by the city’s Department of Public Health (CDPH) as part of Healthy Chicago 2.0, a plan to address traditional health issues along with systemic factors including education, housing, transportation and access to care.

 That group’s focus on the dearth of mental health care led to an interest in trauma.
 Some members of the work group—for instance, Frank Belmonte, a vice president at Advocate Children’s Hospital—were already champions for trauma-informed change, while others were just discovering the research on the pervasive reach of ACEs.

-Maggie Litgen, manager of the ACEs program for the Health & Medicine Policy Research Group (HMPRG), which helped found the ACEs Collaborative, helped bring influential leaders including Stillerman, Marlita White from CDPH and Margie Schaps from HMPRG to educate the group on the biology of trauma and the foundations of trauma-informed care.
+Maggie Litgen, former manager of the ACEs program for the Health & Medicine Policy Research Group (HMPRG), which helped found the ACEs Collaborative, helped bring influential leaders including Stillerman, Marlita White from CDPH and Margie Schaps from HMPRG to educate the group on the biology of trauma and the foundations of trauma-informed care.
 She invited MARC advisor Sandra Bloom to speak and hosted a webinar with staff from Children’s Hospital of Wisconsin, which is using the Sanctuary Model to bring trauma-informed change to its 40 locations and 5,000 employees.